aaswne/aswinkrishna-portfolio/README.md

-# 🚀 Aswin Krishna - Portfolio
+# 🚀 Aswin Krishna – Frontend Developer Portfolio

-A modern and responsive portfolio website built with **React** and **Vite** to showcase my projects, skills, and experience as a Frontend Developer.
+A modern, responsive, and performance-focused portfolio website built with **React** and **Vite**.
+This portfolio showcases my projects, technical skills, and journey as a Frontend Developer passionate about creating intuitive and engaging user experiences.

 ## 🌐 Live Demo